Off-Nadir Delta

 Track recent event signals and monitor Brazil from space — geolocated events, the most active areas, and satellite imagery in one place.
 Free to browse on the Delta Watchfloor.

-Quick Answer: You can monitor Brazil from space on Off-Nadir Delta — viewing Sentinel-1 SAR and Sentinel-2 optical imagery, tracking any area over time with anomaly detection, and overlaying geolocated event signals (from global news media) and active fires.
-In the past 7 days, 325 event signals were recorded in and around Brazil, most in the other category.
+You can monitor Brazil from space on Off-Nadir Delta — viewing Sentinel-1 SAR and Sentinel-2 optical imagery, tracking any area over time with anomaly detection, and overlaying geolocated event signals (from global news media) and active fires.
+In the past 7 days, 1 event signals were recorded in and around Brazil, most in the natural disaster category.

 Signals by category · last 7 days